PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

             RX bytes:40589 (40.5 KB)  TX bytes:65923 (65.9 KB)
     ```

-    Or a Raspberry Pi 3 device using an Ethernet-to-USB adapter:
+    For a Raspberry Pi 3 device using an Ethernet-to-USB adapter:

     ```
     $ ifconfig eno0